bgamari/ghc-wiki-import/newtype-optimization-for-gadts.md

-I was simply clarifying that while this is the "newtype optimization", it is \*not\* about an actual `newtype`.
+David F: I was simply clarifying that while this is the "newtype optimization", it is \*not\* about an actual `newtype`.
 In both Haskell and Core it is `data`, although Core could flag it as unusual if that's helpful.

 ## Sample uses